Audition: Actors

 For actors in theater, film, and TV, the "audition is a systematic process in which industry professionals make final casting decisions.
 Industry professionals may consist of casting directors, producers, directors or agency representatives".
 In film and television, the audition is called a screen test, and it is filmed so that the casting director or director can see how the actor appears on screen.
 Auditions are advertised in major media outlets (such as newspaper or radio), industry magazines and newsletters (e.g., auditions for musicians are advertised in the American Federation of Musicians newsletter), audition websites, and through a talent/casting agencies.
 Some performers hire an agent, to be able to draw on the agent's connections with casting directors and performing arts companies.
 However, the agent will take a cut (often 10–20%) of the performer's earnings.
-Although an actor's talents comprise crucial criteria in the casting process, an almost equal amount of attention is given to an actor's "type", (a combination of personality, looks and general casting intuition) as required for a particular production.
+Although an actor's talents are crucial criteria in the casting process, an almost equal amount of attention is given to an actor's "type", (a combination of personality, looks and general casting intuition) as required for a particular production.

 Actors who are selecting an audition piece may select a monologue by a character who is close to their own age.
 They may wear neutral clothing that allows freedom of movement.
 Auditionees may avoid going over the stated time limit.
 By convention, some actors choose to not direct their speech to the audition panel if they are doing an on-stage audition.
 In some cases, the audition panel may request that the auditionee interacts with them (e.g., a director may ask the actor to speak the lines while looking directly at the director).
 An actor who is doing an audition may warm up before the audition, like an athlete would, although with an actor, a warm up might include vocal exercises in addition to stretching.
 Just as with any interview outside of the performing arts world, an auditionee may dress well.
 Even if the auditionee does not have expensive clothing, simple clothing may be acceptable if it is clean and of good quality.
 Auditionees know casting directors are also considering "whether or not the actor will be easy to work with, that they know what they are doing and can take direction well".

 Audition pieces are not always from the show the actor is being considered for; an actor wishing to be cast in Hamlet may not do a monologue from that play.
 Most performers do have a range of audition pieces and select something appropriate; an actor auditioning for Hamlet would have a dramatic Shakespearean monologue ready, and not perform a monologue from an Oscar Wilde comedy, or a contemporary playwright.
 Some auditions involve cold reading, or performing a script that the actor is not familiar with.
 Auditions often involve monologues or speeches, but not always.
 In some cases, an auditionee is asked to read a scene (with a second person reading the other character).